raj-open/example-rabbit-mq/demo/example-case-1/README.md

     just run SEARCH-FS --requests 'demo/example-case-1/requests.yaml'
     ````

+## Expected results ##

+- Should yield 4 messages in the queue.
+- Only the folders at lowest level should be logged.
-This should yield 4 messages in the queue - the empty logs should be skipped.
+- The nested subfolder containing empty logs should be skipped.